sebastianmenze/Tindeq-Progressor-climbing-strength-test-server/README.md

 ```
 Compiled .exe can be downloaded under 'releases'

-When entering bodyweight, resulsta are interpredted as follows:
+When entering bodyweight, the test results are interpredted as follows:
 ```
 Results: